Mark Hamrock Bio

 After playing in various blues, rock, and experimental bands, Mark co-formed the Rock-Fusion band Solomon Grundy in 1991, which gained a large following of loyal fans throughout the US.
 Mark eventually studied jazz theory and composition for three years with Alan Rowe (Stan Kenton Orchestra, Keith Jarret) before attending the University of California, Irvine, to study classical guitar and baroque lute.
 Here he had the opportunity to study with and play for many prominent International classical guitarists, including David Tanenbaum, Scott Tennant, Ricardo Cobo, Andrew York, and John Schneiderman.
 After graduating Magna Cum Laude with a Bachelor of Music Performance Degree, Mark focused his abilities on touring internationally and performing with various acts, including Jazz Legend Larry Carlton, Tim Reynolds (Dave Matthews Band), and Dave Mason with Traffic.

-Some of the venues Mark has performed at include The House of Blues, John Anson Ford Theater, The Coach House, Galaxy Theater, and The City National Grove.
+Some of the venues Mark has performed at include The House of Blues, John Anson Ford Theater, The Coach House, Observatory Theater, and The City National Grove.
 His teaching career began in 1993 and grew to become a full-time occupation in 2001.

 Mark is currently working on a series of instructional books and videos for guitar and bass, as well as teaching, recording, producing, and performing.